Healthcare Training Institute - Quality Education since 1979

 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome; and loss of significant person.
+In the last section, we discussed three aspects of panic disorder, namely typical manifestations; irritable bowel syndrome; and loss of significant person.

 One great source of anxiety for many of my clients is the thought of travel.
 For some, it might be certain aspects of a trip such as the thought of an airplane or going through forests.
 For others, it might be just the simple idea of being away from a safe environment and placing themselves in a totally new one.
 Because of this anxiety, many clients stay at home and never experience the world around them, which causes embarrassment and regret.

-On this track, we will examine three steps to help clients overcome their anxiety over travel.
-These three steps are Motivation; Pleasurable Tie-Ins; and lessening anticipatory anxiety.
+In this section, we will examine three steps to help clients overcome their anxiety over travel.
+These three steps are motivation; pleasurable tie-ins; and lessening anticipatory anxiety.

 Three Steps in Overcoming Anxiety